CHESAPEAKE STORYTELLING FESTIVAL - September 16, 2017

 Mark your Calendars now for September 16, 2017.

-Bookmark this site and check back often for updates.
+Bookmark this site and check back often for photos from 2017 and for our date for our 3rd annual festival in 2018.

 Bil Lepp – Bil’s humorous, family friendly tall-tales and stories have earned the appreciation of listeners of all ages and from all walks of life.
 “Lepp is a side-splttingly funny man” – The Smithsonian Center for Folk Life.
 “Bil Lepp is one of the funniest men I have ever heard and what’s so amazing about Bil is that he makes you believe those wild stories he tells.” - Kathryn